pirmd/govid/README.md

 + `POST /{filename}`:: save note located at {filename} path within the notes directory `govid` instance is serving.

+`govid` only accepts {filename} that lives inside govid's notes directory, it will silently 'clean' any path directives (like ../ or absolute path) that will try to save or access document outside of this folder.

+Nota: `govid` is not going to detect some sophisticated way to 'escape' notes's folder like using symlinks.
+It is up to the user to make sure (s)he feels conformtable in case of serving a folder with existing symlinks.

+If {filename} points to a non-existing note, it will be created once saving, including any sub-folders.
+Notes and sub-folders are created using the umask of the user under which `govid` is running.

+Requests for {filename} pointing to files that are not of plaintext mime-type will fail.

+Requests for accessing too big files or trying to save too big content will be refused.

+Limitation: static resources are served from `/static/` path so that {filename}
+living inside a `/static` dir are not accessible through this API.

 ## CREDITS
 `govid` is using
 [vim-in-textarea](https://github.com/jakub-m/vim-in-textarea) from
 [Jakub Mikians](https://github.com/jakub-m) that offers a simple and efficient way to interact with a textarea in a vim-like fashion.
 Thanks to him!

 ## CONTRIBUTION
 If you feel like to contribute, just follow github guidelines on